viningd45/pr-customer-application/README.txt

-Before project launch, run sql scripts in SqlScripts folder in their ordered number.
+Before project launch, run sql scripts in SqlScripts folder in their numbered order.
 Note - database creation may fail depending on local system SQL server express installation path.

 If this is the case, a database named "Consulting" should be created with all default settings.